Getting Into Consulting With a Low GPA (2026)

 Interviewers rarely bring up your GPA directly.
 But if they do, you should be prepared with a confident, concise response.
 The worst thing you can do is sound defensive or make excuses.

-- Pivot: Immediately redirect to evidence of improvement or capability.
-"Since sophomore year, my semester GPA has been above 3.7, and I earned the top grade in three of my advanced analytics courses."
+Pivot: immediately redirect to evidence of improvement.
+"Since sophomore year, my semester GPA has been above 3.7, and I earned the top grade in three of my advanced analytics courses"

-- Reinforce: Connect to a consulting-relevant strength.
-"That experience taught me how to prioritize, manage my time, and perform under pressure, which I believe directly applies to consulting work."
+- Reinforce: connect to a consulting-relevant strength.
+"That experience taught me how to prioritize, manage my time, and perform under pressure, which directly applies to consulting work"

-Keep your total response under 30 seconds.
+Keep your total response under 30 seconds, which is roughly 60 to 75 words spoken aloud.
 The interviewer is not looking for a long explanation.
 They want to see self-awareness and the ability to address a weakness with confidence.

 What Are Your Options if You Don't Get Consulting Interviews?